Assessing a film from a long running and significant movie series necessitates some background information about the series’ history.

 When Fox dropped the series in 1942, Toler purchased the rights and moved the series to the low budget Monogram studios.
 Beginning in 1944, Toler continued to make Chan mysteries at a much smaller budget, and with far less polish than the Fox product.
 The series continued even after Toler’s death in 1947 when Roland Winters played the role for two more years.
 From 1944-1946, Benson Fong played number three son Tommy, except one film in which Frances Chan played on of the detective’s daughters, and another film in which Keye Luke’s younger brother essayed the role of Tommy.
 Victor Sen Yung returned to the series as Jimmy with this film, “Shadows Over Chinatown.”

-While most film buffs dismiss the Monogram efforts as second rate, these films have a cheap, aggressive quality that works for the series.
+While most film buffs dismiss the Monogram efforts as second rate, these films have an aggressive quality that works for the series.
 The raw, stripped-down approach adds a certain charm of its own, while the narratives are decidedly more complex, with a greater number of twists, turns, and red herrings than the Fox productions.
 The Monogram films are filled with top level character actors, including Mantan Moreland as chauffeur Birmingham Brown, who became a regular once the series moved to Monogram.
 In this film, such welcome veterans as Jack Norton, John Hamilton, Dorothy Granger, Al Bridge, and Mary Gordon are spotted.

 Despite his illness, and the use of more footage with Sen Yung and Mantan Moreland to ease the strain on the ailing actor, Toler maintains central interest throughout.
 Investigating a murder-for-hire mob, Chan is typically imposing, clever, and commanding, which is a true testament to Toler’s dedication to the role.
 Still, entire comic scenes are set aside for Moreland and Sen Yung to offer the lighthearted comic counterpart to the mystery.
 Some of their best comedy footage is seen in vignettes that don’t involve the Charlie Chan character at all.
 Their comedy is not relegated to just being frightened, which is often the gist of their contribution.
 There is also some amusing verbal humor: